wanderllama/LOOP_resolve_git_conflicts/README.md

 * first we checkout to local develop and update local develop
 * create new branch while checked out to develop
-* checkout to original branch then use new branch to merge into original branch &nbsp;
+* checkout to original branch then use new branch to merge into original branch. git will attempt to combine the two branches and trigger a conflict.
+&nbsp;
   &nbsp;